Why the hell would anyone get up at 4am?

 “This is it.
 The darkest day.
 The blackest hour.
 Chin up, shoulders back.
 Let’s see what we’re made of, you and I.”

-Forgotten Warriors is out in September.
+My new novel Forgotten Warriors is out now.